GiovanniCasini/IG_unfollow/README.md

 #### Usage

 1. **Download the HTML Files**: Navigate to your Instagram profile, click on the "Following" and "Followers" tabs, and save the HTML of both pages to your computer.
+To do this, open your Instagram profile in your browser.
+Once you've clicked on "Followers," scroll down the window that opens to load all your followers.
+After doing this, press Ctrl-Shift-I to open the HTML code inspection window.
+Right-click on the <html> tag at the top and select "Edit as HTML".
+Then, copy everything (for example with Ctrl-A and Ctrl-C) and paste the content into the file called "followers.html".
+To paste into "followers.html", open this file with any text editor, such as Notepad.
+Repeat the procedure for the "Following" section.

-2. **Run the Script**: Execute the `main.py` script and provide the paths to the HTML files as arguments.
+3. **Run the Script**: Execute the `main.py` script and provide the paths to the HTML files as arguments.

     ```bash
     python main.py following.html followers.html
     ```

-3. **Review the Results**: The script will output the usernames of users you follow but who do not follow you back.
+4. **Review the Results**: The script will output the usernames of users you follow but who do not follow you back.

 #### Requirements